15 Best Email Marketing Programs (A Full Review)

 If you see the term “API” and your eyes start to glaze over, stick with me.
 An API, or Application Programming Interface, is essentially a bridge that allows different software applications to talk to each other.
 For high-volume senders, having API access is a non-negotiable.
 It gives you the freedom to build custom connections between your email platform and any other tool you use, whether it’s a proprietary internal system or a specialized analytics dashboard.
 This opens up a world of possibilities for automation and data synchronization that pre-built integrations might not cover, giving you complete control over your marketing stack.

-Confirm Data Security Measures
+Key Data Security Measures to Look For

 You’re not just handling email addresses; you’re responsible for protecting your customers’ personal information.
 A data breach can be devastating for your brand’s reputation and your bottom line.
 That’s why you need to be confident in your email platform’s security protocols.
 Look for services that are transparent about their data protection practices, including encryption for data both in transit and at rest.
 It’s also critical to ensure the platform complies with privacy regulations like GDPR.
 A trustworthy provider will take security seriously, so don’t be afraid to ask tough questions about how they keep your data safe.